VictorBarbosa/CognitionLearn-bkp-rust/cognition-brain/com.unity.cognition-learn/Documentation~/Migrating.md

 ### Steps to Migrate

-- Follow the instructions on how to install the `com.unity.ml-agents` package into your project in the [Installation Guide](Installation.md).
+- Follow the instructions on how to install the `com.unity.cognition-learn` package into your project in the [Installation Guide](Installation.md).
 - If your Agent implemented `AgentOnDone` and did not have the checkbox `Reset On Done` checked in the inspector, you must call the code that was in `AgentOnDone` manually.
 - If you give your Agent a reward or penalty at the end of an episode (e.g. for reaching a goal or falling off of a platform), make sure you call `AddReward()` or `SetReward()` _before_ calling `Done()`.
 Previously, the order didn't matter.
 - If you were not using `On Demand Decision` for your Agent, you **must** add a `DecisionRequester` component to your Agent GameObject and set its `Decision Period` field to the old `Decision Period` of the Agent.